jku/ci-id/README.md

 }
 ```

-There is a simple CLI application: `ci-id` prints the token in stdout.
+A simple CLI application is included in the `ci-id-bin` crate: `ci-id [<AUDIENCE>]` prints the token in stdout.

+ci-id is based on [id](https://github.com/di/id), a similar Python project.

 ### Supported environments

+Only GitHub and GitLab are supported at the moment but more implementations are welcome.

 #### GitHub Actions